LasairVRAs/lvra/docs/science_notes/first_data_and_training_loops.md

 ### To-Do
 - [x] Run the first basic training loop in mlflow
 - [ ] Set up all the artifact logging in mlflow

+Also I more data was received, the feature maker worked and I have rsynced the new csv to Science/lvra/csv, and updated `X_pool` by running `make_pool.py` as a script.

+**Once I have settled on what artifacts to log I need to do a first round of training (maybe sample a dozen more from `X_pool`) and decide how to select new samples to label!**

 ---